raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 This problem is part of a class of problems that all have the same basic form:

 1. We have a language, by which we mean, we have a set of strings.
-Each string must be finite in length, although the set itself may have infnitely many members.
+Each string must be finite in length, although the set itself may have infinitely many members.
 2. We wish to construct a program that can "recognize" (sometimes called "accept") strings that are members of the language, while rejecting strings that are not.
 3. The "recognizer" is constrained to consume the symbols of each string one at a time.